<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=778106407265440&amp;ev=PageView&amp;noscript=1">

 Tramm Hudson is a retired Sarasota banker, U.S. Army officer, and well-known community leader who has spent over 30 years sharing his leadership experience in banking, finance, economic development, and strategic planning with several organizations in the Sarasota-Manatee region.

-A resident of Sarasota since 1986, Hudson has held several diverse leadership and advisory positions, including Chairman of the Sarasota Chamber of Commerce, Trustee of Manatee Community College, Chairman of the Out-of-Door Academy, Chairman of the Committee of 100, a past elder in his church, and board member for the United Way and the Sarasota Family YMCA, among others.
+A resident of Sarasota since 1986, Hudson has held several diverse leadership and advisory positions, including Chairman of the Sarasota Chamber of Commerce, Trustee of Manatee Community College, Chairman of the Out-of-Door Academy, Chairman of the Committee of 100, Chairman of the Sarasota Memorial Public Hospital Board, a past elder in his church, and board member for the United Way and the Sarasota Family YMCA, among others.
 He is a director of Trust Companies of America and Caldwell Trust Company in Venice.
-He is currently Chairman of the Sarasota Memorial Public Hospital Board.

 He has been influential in the political arena, serving three terms as chairman of the Republican Party of Sarasota County and as a delegate and alternate delegate to the 1996, 2000, and 2004 Republican National Conventions.
 In 2005, he served as chairman of Workforce Florida, the governor-appointed board that oversees labor and job training programs statewide, and in 2006, was a Republican candidate for Congress in Florida's District 13.